If you’re ready to join our vibrant and welcoming Oswego community, we invite you to apply for the fall or spring semester.

 Report ACT and/or SAT Scores

-SUNY Oswego is test-optional for the Spring ’23, Fall ’23, and Spring ’24 terms.
+SUNY Oswego is test-optional.
 We utilize a holistic review process, and no single factor is used to determine admission or merit scholarships.
 Submit the SAT or ACT only if you want us to consider this in our review process.
 You may submit self-reported ACT or SAT scores via the CommonApp or the SUNY Supplement (if you applied using the SUNY Application).
 Scores sent directly to Oswego on an official high school transcript, or via the College Board or ACT are considered official.
 Note that if unofficial scores are submitted, official scores will be required of students who enroll, and must match self-reported scores.
 Discrepancies can lead to revocation of admission and/or scholarship.

 ACT code: 2942